 Brian Cotnoir is an alchemist, artist and award-winning filmmaker.
-Author of The Weiser Concise Guide to Alchemy, The Emerald Tablet, and Alchemical Meditations, he is currently writing his next book, Alchemy: The Poetry of Matter and most recently On Alchemy: Essential Practices and Making Art as Alchemy.
+Author of Practical Alchemy: Guide to the Great Work, The Emerald Tablet, a series of Alchemical ‘Zines, Alchemical Meditations, and most recently Alchemy: The Poetry of Matter and most recently On Alchemy: Essential Practices and Making Art as Alchemy.
 He has presented seminars and workshops around the world on various aspects of the alchemy.

 Khepri Press was started in 2014 as a place to organize and distribute my work.
 It is a very small press dedicated to alchemical book arts.
 Some of this work is publishable and others may exist only in manuscript or object form – alchemical results or talismans.

 I create in order to know, and to this end I attempt to engage all ways of knowing and seeing.
 My work is alchemical in that it comes from my research and actual practice of early alchemy.

 Alchemy, whatever else we may think it is – gold-making, enlightenment, medicinal, self-actualization, etc. – is, at its very heart, the study and practice of creation.
 The Emerald Tablet, a foundational alchemical text, states that all creation, large or small, regardless of the medium or time, follows from the same principles and processes.

 Creation – intent, a consideration, silence, a space, a body and then a rupture, a mark, a cut.
 For every act the work acts back.